 How do medical alert watches work?

-Monitored medical alert watches contact an agent in a monitoring center who determines your needs and contacts 911 if needed.
+- Monitored medical alert watches contact an agent in a monitoring center who determines your needs and contacts emergency services if necessary.

-For exact details on how each medical alert watch works, contact the company directly.
+For exact details on how each medical alert watch works, it’s best to speak with the company.

 What’s the difference between medical alert watches and mobile systems?

 Medical alert watches are a type of mobile medical alert system.
-These devices are discreet and often offer more than just GPS tracking as a feature.
-Typical mobile systems include a portable base system that you must also carry but have a simplified design and no need for a cell phone.
+These devices are discreet and often offer more than just GPS tracking.
+Typical mobile systems include a portable base system that you must carry, but they have a simplified design and don't require a cell phone.

-Can an Apple Watch be used as a medical alert?
+Can an Apple Watch be used for medical alerts?

-The Apple Watch Series 5 can be used to call 911 and automatically alert emergency responders if you fall.
-Nevertheless, we recommend choosing a company that offers monitoring services with representatives that send the right kind of assistance and stay on a call with you until help arrives.
+The Apple Watch Series 4 and later models can automatically detect a fall and ask if you want to contact emergency services.
+Nevertheless, we recommend choosing a product from a medical alert company that offers dedicated products and 24/7 monitoring services from trained representatives who can assess your needs and stay on a call with you until help arrives.

 Are medical alert watches waterproof?